 The Quiet Period Duration field is set to the duration of the quiet time period in units of 32 μs.

 The Repetition Count field is set to the number of requested quiet time periods.
-Repetition count equal to 0 indicated the setup of the quiet time period is for one time operation.
-[20101] Repetition count equals to 0xFF indicated the setup of the quiet time period is canceled.
+A repetition count equal to 0 indicates the setup time of the quiet time period is for a one time operation.
+[20101] A repetition count equal to 0xFF indicates the setup of the quiet time period is canceled.
 [20102]

-The Service Specific Identifier field indicates a specified peer-to-peer operation during which HE STAs that have requested the participation might transmit frames during the quiet time period.
-The HE STAs participated in the peer-to-peer operation are given preference to transmit frames in the period.
-The Service Specific Identifier field contains an identifier assigned by the peer-to-peer applications.[20103, 20968]
+The Service Specific Identifier field indicates specified frame exchanges using peer-to-peer links during which HE STAs that have requested the participation of the specified frame exchanges might transmit frames during the quiet time period.
+The HE STAs that participated in the specified frame exchanges are given preference to transmit frames in the period.[20103, 20968]

 9.4.2.249.4 Quiet Time Period Response

 The Quiet Period Response subtype defines the feedback information from the AP that received the Quiet Time Period Request element.
-If an AP decides not to accept the value requested by the requester HE STA, the AP can set different values carried in the Quiet Period Response frame.
+If an AP decides not to accept the value requested by the requesting HE STA, the AP can set different values carried in the Quiet Period Response frame.

-The content of Quiet Time Content subfield in the Quiet Time Period Response subtype is shown in
+The content of the Quiet Time Content subfield in the Quiet Time Period Response subtype is shown in

 Figure 9-772y (Quiet Time Content subfield format in Quiet Time Period Response subtype).
 [20484]

-The Control field of values 2 indicate the Quiet Time Content is for Quiet Time Period Response operation.
 [20483]

 The Dialog Token field identifies the Quiet Time Period Request subtype to which this Quiet Time Period Response subtype corresponds.